 Greek America Corps is an initiative that has changed the lives of dozens of young North Americans by engaging them in meaningful volunteer programs with accredited non-profit organizations in Greece.
 These programs have connected them with their inner-selves — instilling in them the importance of volunteerism, service and philanthropy by allowing them to experience firsthand the smile on the face of someone they are feeding, supporting and serving.

 There are three primary aspects to this initiative:

-Donate today to help us sustain this program and continue to instill the values of service and volunteerism in young North Americans — while immersing them in real-world humanitarian challenges.
+Donate today to help us sustain this program and provide transformative experiences for young North Americans while immersing them in real-world humanitarian challenges.

 Desired qualities in a volunteer

-We seek volunteers who are able to handle quickly changing environments, encountering people from different cultures and sharing viewpoints and the emotional ups and downs that come with working in challenging conditions.
+We seek volunteers who are able to handle quickly changing environments, encountering people from different cultures and the emotional ups and downs that come with working in challenging conditions.
 Having strong boundaries, knowing your limits and when to take a break are important skills while volunteering.
 It is important to note that each program will have its own requirements and specifications depending upon the nature of the work involved.